 Montpelier, Vermont 05602

 The City of Montpelier, Vermont is located in Washington County.
-Montpelier is situated on the shores of the Winooski River, in the Green Mountains, in north central Vermont.
+Montpelier is situated on the shores of the Winooski River, in the Green Mountains, in north-central Vermont.
 Montpelier is located just off of I-89, about 45 minutes south of Burlington.
 Montpelier became the Vermont State Capital in 1805 and was incorporated as a city in 1895.
+Montpelier is the only US State Capitol that does not have a McDonald’s.

 Positive Pie, 22 State Street, Montpelier, VT 05602 | 802-229-0453